Doctoral Internship In Psychology

 Our approach to eating disorder treatment supports individuals in challenging and changing thoughts and behaviors that prevent them from having a positive relationship with food, their bodies, and themselves.
 Treatment decisions are based on respect for each person and their personal journey and are informed by research, community standards, and sound clinical judgment.
 Doctoral Interns are encouraged to work with people towards a more hopeful, healthful, and fulfilling life.

-Within The Emily Program treatment philosophy, Doctoral Interns will explore treatment intervention from level of care evaluation, individual therapy, group therapy, intensive programming, residential treatment, multi-family and psycho-educational groups, and discharge or transfer.
-All of these therapeutic experiences will be discussed in individual supervision as well as learning from multidisciplinary providers in group case consultation, intensive team meetings, and training seminars.
-Further, within the clinical supervisory relationship, Doctoral Interns will be expected to explore their own reactions, insights, and experiences of counter-transference related to all types of clinical intervention.
+Within The Emily Program treatment philosophy, doctoral interns will explore treatment intervention from level of care evaluation, assessment, individual therapy, group therapy, psycho-educational groups, and discharge or transfer.
+All of these therapeutic experiences will be discussed in individual supervision as well as learning from multidisciplinary providers in group case consultation and training seminars.
+Further, within the clinical supervisory relationship, doctoral interns will be expected to explore their own reactions, insights, and experiences of counter-transference related to all types of clinical intervention.

-The populations served at The Emily Program include people (children, adolescents, and adults), families, partners, parents, and friends struggling with eating disorders and related concerns.
-Doctoral Interns will in turn work with people of diverse backgrounds including socio-economic class, ethnicity, sexual orientation, religion, gender, education, age, and ability.
+The populations served through the The Emily Program Internship include adults, families, spouses, partners, parents, and friends struggling with eating disorders and related concerns.
+Doctoral interns will in turn work with people of diverse backgrounds including socio-economic class, ethnicity, sexual orientation, religion, gender, education, age, and ability.

 Individual training interests and/or needs are set between each intern and the Intern Training Coordinator to ensure that a developmental and individualized training program occurs.